saltecrez/cleanStorage/README.md

 - **Configuration parameters**:

-      "storage_folder": path to the storage folder to be checked "months_nr": number of months within wich the data needs to be preserved on the machine.
+      "storage_folder": path to the storage folder to be checked "months_nr": number of months within which the data needs to be preserved on the machine.
 Files with dates older than *today-months_nr* will be discarded.
       "db_host": IP address /name of the host containing the local database (usually localhost) "db_pwd": local database password
       "db_user": local database user